krokettenkoal/nQuant-Unity/README.md

 Build-less fork of [nQuant.NET](https://github.com/OpenKH/nQuant) for usage in [OpenKh-Unity](https://github.com/krokettenkoal/nQuant-Unity).

 ## Installation
-This fork is not intended to be installed/cloned separately, but as a dependency of OpenKh-Unity in course of its installation process.
+This fork is not intended to be installed/cloned separately, but as a dependency of OpenKh-Unity in course of its setup process.